-It seems that spammers have finally found a new target for their campaigns: Youtube.
-If you have lately performed a search on the video hosting platform and decided to sort the results by upload data you might have been in for a shock depending on your search query.
+It seems that spammers have finally found a new target for their campaigns: YouTube.
+If you have performed a search on the video hosting platform lately and decided to sort the results by upload date you may have been shocked depending on the results that came up.

-Searches for popular games or applications for instance show dozens, sometimes hundreds of short crap videos that claim to provide information on how to get those for free or at a bargain.
+Searches for popular games or applications for instance show dozens, sometimes hundreds of short, crappy videos that claim to provide information on how to get those for free or at a bargain.

 Even worse is that these video results appear on seemingly unrelated searches as well.
 A search for Google currently lists multiple videos about Assassins Creed 2 cracks and downloads on the search results page when sorted by upload date.